 As explained by Varg Vikernes in his books, the word “elf” derives from the PIE root *albho- and it means simply “white”.
-This matches with the fact that the elves represented the spirits of the dead.
-It makes sense because the dead were buried with white clothes, their dead bodies became quickly very pale and they were purified by death (white is the colour of purity/purification).
+This coincides with the fact that the elves represented the spirits of the dead.
+It makes sense because the dead were buried with white clothes, their bodies without life became quickly very pale, and they were purified by death (white is the colour of purity and purification).

-In my opinion swans are an avatar/manifestation of the elves and thus of the ancestors.
-The word “swan” derives from the proto-germanic *swanaz (“singer”), in the meaning of “singer bird”, and from the PIE root *swen- (“to sing, to make sounds”).
+In my opinion the swans are a manifestation of the elves and thus of the ancestors.
+The word “swan” derives from the proto-germanic *swanaz (“singer”), with the meaning of “singer bird”, and from the PIE root *swen- (“to sing, to make sounds”).

-Note: The youngs that goes through the initiation ritual are also the spirits of the dead.
-At Yule the spirits of the dead were returning amongst the living and their families welcomed them, i.e. the dead were reborn in those children that came out from the burial mound and returned to their homes the day of Yule/Winter Solstice.
+Note: Also the youngs who faced the initiation ritual were the spirits of the dead.
+At Yule the spirits of the dead returned amongst the living and their families welcomed them, i.e. the dead were reborn in those children that came out from the burial mound and returned to their homes the day of Yule/Winter Solstice.
 The honourable dead were once again alive!

 Sing, swan!
 Death awaits you!
 Memory and rebirth!